vonsbuffet/vousbuffet/README.md

 For best experience, use Android Studio, or any editor that supports code folding via: "//region //endregion" syntax.

-If you want us to add some more ViB to this, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.
+If you want us to add more ViB to this, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.

 VonsBuffet.ca
-"You are the key."
+</br>"You are the key."

 # Smart Flex